survivejs/react-book/manuscript/07_implementing_dnd.md

 ## Preparing Notes to Be Sorted

-Next, we will need to tell React DnD what can be dragged and where.
+Next we will need to tell React DnD what can be dragged and where.
 Since we want to move notes, we'll need to annotate them accordingly.
 In addition, we'll need some logic to tell what happens during this process.

 Earlier we extracted editing functionality from `Note` and ended up dropping `Note`.
 It seems like we'll want to add that concept back to allow drag and drop.

 We can use a handy little technique here that allows us to avoid code duplication.
 We can implement `Note` as a wrapper component.
 It will accept `Editable` and render it.
-This will allow us to keep DnD related logic at `Note`.
+This will allow us to keep DnD related logic in `Note`.
 This avoids having to duplicate any logic related to `Editable`.

-The magic lies in a single property known as `children`, React will render possible child components at `{this.props.children}` slot as seen below:
+The magic lies in a single property known as `children`.
+React will render possible child components in the slot `{this.props.children}` as shown below:

 **app/components/Note.jsx**